Like all good things, British pilgrimage is simple: choose a destination, set an intention, and walk there.

 Be Good – because why else are you here?
 Find the good path, and follow it.
 This is not a practice.
 No matter how insignificant we may truly be, we all have our vital parts to play.
 Do – and be – your best.
 Pilgrimage is your opportunity.

-Do not fear that walking slowly will cost you time – on the contrary, it creates time.
+Walking doesn’t cost time, it makes time.
 Slow travel on foot gives your life space to breathe, and welcomes inspiration and spirit (L. spirare).
 It is far from a loss.
 Time on foot is experience that really happens.
-Through dedicating yourself to a long slow walk, through ‘sacrificing’ hours and days, you make your time sacred (La. sacer facere).
-You ‘give away’ your most precious and limited resource (albeit one freely given to you): your time on Earth.
-But this is the price, and without offering this gift, how can we expect to receive the benefits?
+Through ‘sacrificing’ hours and days, you make your time sacred (La. sacer facere).
+You ‘give away’ ‘your’ most precious and limited resource (though one freely given to you): your time on Earth.
+But this is the price, and without offering this gift, how can you receive the benefits?
 The good stuff simply takes time.
-People sometimes tell us: “I can’t afford the time for pilgrimage”.
-We say: “Can you afford not to?”
+People sometimes say: “I can’t afford the time for pilgrimage”.
+We say: “How can you afford not to?”

 Placing yourself on the ground, with miles to tread at the speed of man (or slower), makes you inheritor of a very ancient lineage – of wanderers, roamers, wayfaring strangers and secret kings of the road – and most of all, of pilgrims.
 Your walk gains a much older and broader context, to grow from a hike into a Way.